stsoft-solutions/minimal-api/README.md

 Base path: `/payments`

+Authorization model:
+- The `/payments` route group enforces the `reader` policy by default (Bearer JWT via Keycloak required).
+- Exception 1: GET `/payments/{paymentId:int}` is explicitly marked `AllowAnonymous` for demo purposes.
+- Exception 2: POST `/payments` elevates to the `writer` policy (requires role `writer`).

-Most endpoints require Authorization with a Bearer JWT (Keycloak).
-Use the access token from the steps above.
-The GET `/payments/{paymentId:int}` endpoint is intentionally left anonymous for demonstration purposes.
+Use the access token from the steps above where authorization is required.

 - GET `/payments/{paymentId:int}` — Retrieve a payment by ID (Stable, Anonymous)
   - 200: `GetPaymentResponse`